 In a business context, this may be anything from responding to emails, compiling reports or presentations, or drawing up contracts.

 As the two are very much intertwined, writing skills are often measured alongside reading skills.
-Candidates must interpret written information and use their language knowledge to complete a series of problems - be it filling in gaps in a sentence, identifying written eros, or assessing sentence composition.
+Candidates must interpret written information and use their language knowledge to complete a series of problems - be it filling in gaps in a sentence, identifying errors, or assessing sentence composition.

 Depending on the role you're recruiting for, some skills may be more important than others - and however you choose to test for language proficiency, the tasks included should reflect the reality of how the candidate would use their language skills on a day to day basis.